wagdav/wmo/README.md

 ### Create a PostgreSQL service

-Use the [Aiven console](https://console.aiven.io) to create a Kafka service.
+Use the [Aiven console](https://console.aiven.io) to create a PostgreSQL service.

 Copy the generated PostgreSQL service URI and store it in an environment variable: